Denis and Me

 Denis and Me is a Canadian animated television series created by YouTuber Denis Kopotun and Diana Moore, produced by Headspinner Productions and distributed by WildBrain.
+It is animated at Cartoon Conrad in Beaver Bank, Nova Scotia.

 The series follows about a teenager named Denis, who is portrayed by Kopotun as a fictionalised version of himself, and his cat Sir Meows A Lot.
-It is currently running on the Canadian streaming service Crave, and formerly on WildBrain Television's Family Channel.
-The French-language version of this show, Denis et moi, premiered on Télémagino on Saturday, July 31, 2021.
+As of 2026, it is running on the Canadian streaming service Crave, and formerly on WildBrain Television's Family Channel.
+The French dubbing of the show, Denis et moi, formerly aired on Télémagino from July 31, 2021.
 All the episodes and specials are also available globally on the official YouTube channel.

 Premise

 The series follows the misadventures of Denis, a teenager who is a fictionalised version of Kopotun, and his best friend and pet cat Sir Meows A Lot.
 Denis is portrayed as the optimistic straight man who is oblivious to the plans of Sir Meows A Lot, who usually comes up with evil schemes and shenanigans, such as cloning Denis or plotting world domination.
 The episodes usually end with Denis receiving the impact of Sir Meows A Lot's plots after much chaos.
 The series features recurring characters, most notably Lady Barks A Bit, a Shiba Inu with whom Sir Meows A Lot retains a rivalry, and tries to get attention of Denis.